Hone logo

 Key Requirements:

-• transform Method: The pipe must have a transform method that accepts a single string argument.
+• The pipe should accept a single string argument.

-• Return Value: The transform method must return a new string that is the reverse of the input string.
+• The pipe should return the reversed version of the input string.

 Expected Behavior: